Noodle: Origin

-The earliest written record of noodles is found in a book dated to the Eastern Han period (25–220 CE).
+The earliest written record of noodles is found in a book dated to the Eastern Han period (25–220 CE), and describes a noodle soup dish called "tang bing".
 Noodles made from wheat dough became a prominent food for the people of the Han dynasty.
 The oldest evidence of noodles was from 4,000 years ago in China.
-In 2005, a team of archaeologists reported finding an earthenware bowl that contained 4000-year-old noodles at the Lajia archaeological site.
+In 2005, a team of archaeologists reported finding an earthenware bowl that contained 4,000-year-old noodles at the Lajia archaeological site, made by the Qijia culture.
 These noodles were said to resemble lamian, a type of Chinese noodle.
 Analyzing the husk phytoliths and starch grains present in the sediment associated with the noodles, they were identified as millet belonging to Panicum miliaceum and Setaria italica.
 However, other researchers cast doubt that Lajia's noodles were made from specifically millet: it is difficult to make pure millet noodles, it is unclear whether the analyzed residue were directly derived from Lajia's noodles themselves, starch morphology after cooking shows distinctive alterations that does not fit with Lajia's noodles, and it is uncertain whether the starch-like grains from Laijia's noodles are starch as they show some non-starch characteristics.

-Food historians generally estimate that pasta's origin is from among the Mediterranean countries: a homogenous mixture of flour and water called itrion as described by 2nd century Greek physician Galen, among 3rd to 5th century Palestinians as itrium as described by the Jerusalem Talmud and as itriyya (Arabic cognate of the Greek word), string-like shapes made of semolina and dried before cooking as defined by the 9th century Aramean physician and lexicographer Isho bar Ali.
+The general consensus among food historians is that pasta originated somewhere in the Mediterranean region: a homogenous mixture of flour and water called itrion was described by 2nd-century Greek physician Galen, among 3rd to 5th-century Jews itrium was described by the Jerusalem Talmud and itriyya (Arabic cognate of the Greek word), referred to string-like shapes made of semolina and dried before cooking - as defined by the 9th-century physician and lexicographer Isho bar Ali.

 Historical variations

 East Asia

+There are over 1,200 types of noodles commonly consumed in China today.
+They vary widely according to the region of production, ingredients, shape or width, and manner of preparation.
+Due to the vast diversity of Chinese noodles, there is no single Chinese word equivalent to the Western concept of "noodles," nor is the notion of "noodles" as a unified food category recognized within Chinese cuisine.

+In Standard Mandarin, miàn (simplified Chinese: 面; traditional Chinese: 麵) means "dough" but can be used to refer to noodles made from wheat flour and grains such as millet, sorghum, and oats.
+Similarly, fěn (粉) means "powder" but can be used to refer to noodles made from other starches, particularly rice flour and mung bean starch.

 Wheat noodles in Japan (udon) were adapted from a Chinese recipe as early as the 9th century.
 Innovations continued, such as noodles made with buckwheat (naengmyeon) were developed in the Joseon Dynasty of Korea (1392–1897).
-Ramen noodles, based on southern Chinese noodle dishes from Guangzhou but named after the northern Chinese lamian, became common in Japan by 1900.
+Ramen noodles, based on southern Chinese noodle dishes from Guangzhou but named after the northern Chinese lamian, became common in Japan after World War II.